 Cost Code Standardization in Production Accounting: Architecture, Ingestion, and Compliance Automation

 Standardization must be anchored within a deliberate Core Production Architecture & Taxonomy that treats cost codes as immutable identifiers rather than mutable display labels.
-Every transaction entering the production ledger must pass through a normalization engine that strips formatting artifacts, resolves legacy aliases, and applies version-controlled mapping tables before committing to the general ledger.
-The architecture enforces a three-tier validation model: syntactic parsing for structural consistency, semantic mapping for budget alignment, and compliance cross-referencing for union and bond requirements.
-By decoupling raw input from canonical representation, production accountants gain a predictable ingestion surface that survives system migrations, software upgrades, and multi-jurisdictional co-productions.
+Every transaction entering the ledger passes through a normalization engine that strips formatting artifacts, resolves legacy aliases, and applies version-controlled mapping tables before committing.
+The engine enforces a three-tier resolution model: syntactic parsing for structural consistency, semantic mapping for budget alignment, and compliance cross-referencing for union and bond requirements.
+By decoupling raw input from canonical representation, accountants gain a predictable ingestion surface that survives system migrations, software upgrades, and multi-jurisdictional co-productions.

 import hashlib